material-components/material-components-android/docs/components/Chip.md

 ### Usage

-A `Chip` can be added in a layout like so:
+A `Chip` can be added in a layout with the following:

 ```xml
 <com.google.android.material.chip.Chip